joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/15/business/spacex-ipo-trickle-down-bastrop.html

 **The Knicks Sprinkle Their Magic Over New York**\
 `Readers express joy over the New York Knicks’ N.B.A. championship.
-Also: The fight spectacle on South Lawn of the White House.`\
+Also: The fight spectacle on the South Lawn of the White House.`\
 https://www.nytimes.com/2026/06/15/opinion/knicks-nba-champions.html

 **Trump celebra evento de la UFC en la Casa Blanca**\